GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Experiments

 \subsection{3D Symmetry Detection}

-We evaluated the capability of various featurizers to detect specific 3D symmetry elements from single-image inputs.
-The task involved predicting the presence of three distinct symmetry elements in objects depicted by images: central point reflection (invariance under inversion through a central point), 4-fold rotational symmetry (invariance under rotation by 90 degrees), and 5-fold rotational symmetry (invariance under rotation by 72 degrees).
+We evaluated the capability of various image encoders to detect specific 3D symmetry elements from single-image inputs.
+The task involved predicting the presence of three distinct symmetry elements in objects depicted by images: \reb{central point reflection (invariance under inversion through a central point), and $n$-fold rotational symmetries, defined as invariance under rotation by $360^{\circ}/n$.
+Specifically, we target 4-fold ($90^{\circ}$) and 5-fold ($72^{\circ}$) symmetries.} .
 Unlike common evaluations focused on 2D planar symmetries or image rotations, our evaluation explicitly targets recognition of inherent symmetry elements defined with respect to the object's three-dimensional structure.